 Step 3 – Get out your sewing machine

-Place the fabric right sides together, pin it and sew the pieces together along the marked line.
-Remember to leave an opening for later when you have to turn the fabric inside out.
-If you cut slits along the corners the rounded edge will come out looking better with no bunching or overlapping of the fabric in the corners.
+- Place the fabric right sides together – right now we’re working with the bag turned inside out, pin it and sew(straight stitch) the pieces together along the chalked line.
+Remembering to leave an opening in the seam for later, when you have to turn the fabric inside out.
+If you cut slits along the corners, the rounded edge will come out looking better, with no bunching or overlapping of the fabric in the corners.

-Step 4 – Webbing, buckles and spacers
+Step 4 – Spacers and buckles

 For me, with where I wanted to attach the roll to my handlebars, it made more sense to add an extra strap in the center of the roll instead.
-If you have a dry bag made of a less slippery fabric there might be no need to worry about this.
-I know that they come in a more sturdy version made from what I would describe as a rubber coated fabric and these are much less slippery.
+If you have a dry bag made of a less slippery fabric, there might be no need to worry about the straps slipping.
+I know that they come in a more sturdy version, made from what I would describe as a rubber coated fabric, and these are much less slippery.

 - In the above picture you can see I have looped the webbing through the female half of the side release buckles and secured it to the harness with a bartack stitch.
 Closing the loop and hidding the end of the webbing strap underneath.
 These particular buckles weren’t adjustable on both sides, only on the male side, which is why I’ve fastened the female part to the harness, and not the male.